What is an Extended Mand?

-Some terms that are used within the ABA community may seem quite confusing until you realize how often they are actually applied.
+Some terms that are used within the Applied Behavior Analysis (ABA) community may seem quite confusing until you realize how often they occur.
 One of those examples is the term MAND.
-A mand, otherwise referred to as a request, is a type of learned behavior that is reinforced by a specific consequence and is controlled by a motivating operation (MO), usually a desire for an item/activity, and discriminative stimuli (SD), usually in the form of a listener.
-Mands are some of the very first forms of communication that we acquire during development, most likely because it directly benefits us as the speaker by communicating our wants and needs.
+Otherwise referred to as a request, a mand is a type of learned behavior that is reinforced by a specific consequence and is controlled by a motivating operation (MO), usually a desire for an item/activity, and discriminative stimuli (SD), usually in the form of a listener.
+Simply put, a mand is another term for requesting for an item, activity, etc. Mands are some of the very first forms of communication that we acquire during development, most likely because it directly benefits us as the speaker by communicating our wants and needs.
 Well, we also have various types of mands, one of which is the EXTENDED MAND.

-Extended mands still depend on a MO and an SD just like regular mands, but the item or activity requested is accidentally reinforced by other, unrelated, circumstances (Miguel, 2017).
+Extended mands still depend on a MO and an SD just like regular mands, but they’re typically delivered to items or animals, due to “extended” stimulus control.
+(Miguel, 2017).
+Moreover, these extended mands may be incidentally reinforced.
 For example, think about the biggest sports fan you know.
-They probably scream at the TV during a big play and jump up and down with excitement when their favorite player scores a touchdown.
+They probably scream at the TV during a big play and jump up and down with excitement when their favorite player is about to score a touchdown.
 That player could not have possibly scored the touchdown due to that person’s cheering, but the cheering behavior is still reinforced when they see the outcome they so badly wanted.
 In some cases, such as this one, reinforcement might be granted incidentally, since the touch down and the cheering behavior are not based on a direct relation between one another.
 Similarly, when I worked with an 11 year-old soccer fanatic, we spent a lot of time reinforcing him with soccer videos for the work he does.
-During this time, he would yell at the players to make a goal, despite whether they actually do or not.
+During this time, he would yell at the players to make a goal, despite whether they actually did or not.

 Miguel C. F. (2017).
 The Generalization of Mands.
 The Analysis of verbal